Landon Donovan Criticized by Past, Present USMNT Members for Supporting Mexico

 Join Landon Donovan to cheer on the Mexican National Team during the big tournament. #MyOtherTeamisMexico https://t.co/uzgNdUI9HF

-A number of players quickly disagreed with that take, with many citing the long-standing rivalry between the United States and Mexico in men's soccer:
+A number of players quickly disagreed with that take, with many citing the longstanding rivalry between the United States and Mexico in men's soccer:

 Sebastian Salazar @SebiSalazarFUT